0xMartin/DoggyMan3D/README.md

 # About

-Doggy Man 3D is an open-source RPG created as a collaborative project by the SEMPA team during their university game-dev course.
+Doggy Man 3D is an open-source RPG created as a collaborative project by the SEMPA team during university game-dev course.
 Immerse yourself in a dark and captivating world as you take on the role of Doggy Man, a valiant warrior on a mission for revenge.

 The tale unfolds as Doggy Man's home is razed to the ground by a powerful dragon.
 Driven by the flames of vengeance, our hero embarks on a perilous journey to seek justice and slay the mighty beast that wrought destruction upon his abode.